sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VxLAN_Multihoming.md

 	- BGP-EVPN Multihomed Ethernet-Segment
 	- ARP/ND suppression

-4. Support for Type-0 (Operator configured), Type-1 (LACP based), and Type-3 (System-MAC config based) Ethernet Segment IDs types.
+4. Support for Type-0 (Operator configured) and Type-3 (System-MAC config based) Ethernet Segment IDs types.
 5. SONiC currently supports EVPN Vlan-based service.
 No new service-types are introduced with this feature

 The following are non-goals for the EVPN Multihoming feature: